 So the decision has been made to buy some data and the job is on your desk.
 You’ve Googled it and a couple of dozen companies are advertising that their mailing list is up-to-date, award-winning and offers excellent ROI.
 Every marketer knows someone who bought a dodgy mailing list and felt ripped off, how can you buy the cleanest, most responsive list and avoid hooking up with a cowboy?

 1. If it looks too good to be true, it probably is.
 We’ve all had the emails promising 100,000 email addresses for £199.
 Don’t be tempted.
 You’re buying email addresses that have been ‘scraped’ from the internet using software, so will feature defunct, incomplete and generic email addresses such as info@ or sales@.
 Some of those emails may be spam-traps.

-2. eBroadcasting with poor data If you buy bad data, you will run into problems sending out your e-shot.
+2. eBroadcasting with poor data If you buy bad data, you will run into problems sending out your marketing email.
 Email broadcasters and email software providers will spot these bargain lists and refuse to take the job.
 You might send out the emails from your own server thinking that you’ve nothing to lose and hey, even if only 30% are correct, you’ve still had a good deal.
 However, if you send large numbers of emails to incorrect addresses, you are likely to be identified as a spammer, get your company’s server’s IP address on a blacklist eg SpamHaus.
 Being on a blacklist will adversely affect email deliverability for everyone in your company.
 This will affect your personal popularity in the workplace.

 3. Budget You’re working to a budget, so think about what details you need to know about each individual (known as data subjects).
 Reliable data providers price their lists per thousand contacts.
 The price per thousand goes up depending on how many fields of information you select.
 Do you need both the email address and the postal address?
 Watch out for a list supplier’s headline price “as little as 10p per contact” and ask about the added extras such as selections, minimum order, multiple use versus single use and delivery charges.